-In application of Article L. 225-102-1, paragraphs 1 and 2 of the Commercial Code, the total remuneration received by the Group’s Board members, including fringe benefits was as follows, it being noted that this chapter was prepared with the assistance of the Remuneration Committee.
+In application of Article L. 225-102-1, paragraphs 1 and 2 of the Commercial Code, the total remuneration received by the Group’s Board members, including benefits, was as follows, it being noted that this chapter was prepared with the assistance of the Remuneration Committee.

-All members of the Executive Board cumulate an employment contract with a term of office as Director, noting that Nicolas de Tavernost’s employment contract has been suspended since 6 December 1990.
-The Supervisory Board decided on 10 March 2009 to maintain the suspension of the employment contract of Nicolas de Tavernost until the expiry of his term of office as Chairman of the Executive Board.
+All members of the Executive Board hold concurrently an employment contract with a term of office as Director, noting that Nicolas de TAVERNOST’s employment contract has been suspended since 6 December 1990 and will remain so until his term of office as Chairman of the Executive Board expires.

-The remuneration policy sets all fixed, variable and exceptional remuneration items, in addition to commitments of any nature undertaken by the Company for the benefit of its directors.
+The remuneration policy sets all fixed, variable and exceptional remuneration items, in addition to commitments of any nature undertaken by the Company for the benefit of its directors and senior executives.

-It is not only based on the performance of work results achieved, level of responsibility assumed, but also on practices observed in comparable companies and remuneration paid to other directors of the company.
+It is not only based on technical performance, results achieved, level of responsibility assumed, but also on practices observed in comparable companies and remuneration paid to other operational managers of the company.

-The remuneration of members of the Executive Board is paid by the parent company Métropole Télévision, with the exception of Robin Leproux, whose salary is paid by M6 Publicité.
+The remuneration of members of the Executive Board is paid by the parent company Métropole Télévision, with the exception of David LARRAMENDY, whose salary is paid by M6 Publicité.

-In 2012, Executive Board members’ remuneration comprised the following items:
+In 2015, Executive Board members’ fixed remuneration comprised the following items:

-- a basic salary for every member of the Executive Board, paid monthly for Nicolas de Tavernost, a Director, and over 13 months for Thomas Valentin, Robin Leproux and Jérôme Lefébure, all of whom are employees.
+- a basic salary for every member of the Executive Board, paid monthly over 12 months for Nicolas de TAVERNOST, a corporate officer, and over 13 months for others in respect of their employment contracts,

 - the value of a company car as a benefit-in-kind.